Liskeard and Looe Railway: Construction

 Contracts were let for the construction of the line, and land acquisition was put in hand.
 The railway was to be built alongside the canal; it is not clear whether the canal was intended to remain in use as well as the railway, or whether this was simply to avoid closing the canal during the railway construction period.
 Granite sleeper blocks (from Cheesewring) were used.
 In the Looe Valley from Tregarland to Looe longitudinal timbers were used instead.
-Granite blocks were obsolete technology at this period, although they had been used on the Liskeard & Caradon line, and longitudinal timbers were in use on the Cornwall Railway.
+Granite blocks were obsolete technology at this period, although they had been used on the Liskeard and Caradon line, and longitudinal timbers were in use on the Cornwall Railway.
 Messenger suggests that the use of these forms of track construction was due to inexperience on the part of the engineers.

-Construction costs considerably exceeded the authorised capital, and in July 1860 the Managing Committee instructed that the accommodation works (farm crossings etc.) should be postponed; arrangements were made with the L&CR to use their wagons and a small locomotive was hired in from James Murphy of Newport, Monmouthshire, for £3 per day including crew.
+Construction costs considerably exceeded the authorised capital, and in July 1860 the managing committee instructed that the accommodation works (farm crossings etc.) should be postponed; arrangements were made with the L&CR to use their wagons and a small locomotive was hired in from James Murphy of Newport, Monmouthshire, for £3 per day including crew.

 Amid much ceremony and jubilation the railway opened, for goods and mineral traffic only, on 27 December 1860.

 The canal was retained in operation from Sandplace to Looe, as there was an important quay at Sandplace, but it is likely that the higher part of the canal became disused immediately.